Sound and music for the Nocturne festival

 Read more about Wind and our collaboration here.

 After taking many field recordings over the course of a few months in the spring of 2018, I’ve made a composite of some of them:

 You can read more about this composite here.

-I’m a graphic designer by training and I currently work as a software developer.
-I have been making music for the past 18 years.
+I make music with electronic instruments, by manipulating field recordings, or with the piano.
+Although I’m a graphic designer by training and I currently work as a software developer, I have been making music for the past 18 years.
 I have a great interest in ecological issues, which has driven other non-musical projects.
 In 2009, I received an Unltd Award while living in the UK to make EyeOverFishing.org, an illustrated information website about the problem of deep sea overfishing.
 After moving to Berlin, I helped the founders of Mundraub.org, a web-based map of publicly accessible fruit trees around Germany, get the first version up and running.
 Together with a friend, I co-founded Stadtgarten, a community vegetable garden in east Berlin, which I helped to run for several years.